 Mandatory Trapper Education: Online Option

-NOTE: Upon completion of any of the accepted online courses, students are asked to mail or fax their certificate of completion to the Hunter Education Office so that records can be updated.
+NOTE: Upon completion of any of the accepted online courses, students are asked to mail or e-mail their certificate of completion to the Hunter Education Office so that records can be updated.
 (Please include a phone number where the Hunter Education Office may call, in case there are any questions.)

 Address: Hunter Education Office

 Phone: (302) 735-3600 Ext.
 1